Mellonyt/MemLua/README.md

 - HTTP get for loading lua files from a server
 - File reading/writing

-FOR A COMPLETE DOCUMENTATION ON MEMLUA AND HOW TO SET UP AND USE IT, SEE THE `memlua.pdf` FILE
+FOR A COMPLETE DOCUMENTATION ON MEMLUA AND HOW TO SET UP AND USE, SEE THE `memlua.pdf` FILE

 To use MemLua in your project, include the MemLua folder in your project and include "memlua.h"